Richard Francis Burton: Diplomatic service and scholarship (1861–1890)

-On 22 January 1861, Burton and Isabel Arundel married in a quiet Catholic ceremony although he did not adopt the Catholic faith at this time.
+On 22 January 1861, Burton and Isabel Arundel married in a quiet Catholic ceremony, although he did not adopt the Catholic faith at this time.
 Shortly after this, the couple were forced to spend some time apart when he formally entered the Diplomatic Service as consul on the island of Fernando Po, now Bioko in Equatorial Guinea.
 This was not a prestigious appointment; because the climate was considered extremely unhealthy for Europeans, Isabel could not accompany him.
 Burton spent much of this time exploring the coast of West Africa, documenting his findings in Abeokuta and The Cameroons Mountains: An Exploration (1863), and A Mission to Gelele, King of Dahome (1864).
 He described some of his experiences, including a trip up the Congo River to the Yellala Falls and beyond, in his 1876 book Two trips to gorilla land and the cataracts of the Congo.

 The couple were reunited in 1865 when Burton was transferred to Santos in Brazil.
 Once there, Burton travelled through Brazil's central highlands, canoeing down the São Francisco River from its source to the falls of Paulo Afonso.
 He documented his experiences in The Highlands of Brazil (1869).

-In 1868 and 1869 he made two visits to the war zone of the Paraguayan War, which he described in his Letters from the Battlefields of Paraguay (1870).

-In 1868 he was appointed as the British consul in Damascus, an ideal post for someone with Burton's knowledge of the region and customs.
+In 1868 and 1869, he made two visits to the war zone of the Paraguayan War, which he described in his Letters from the Battlefields of Paraguay (1870).
+In 1868, he was appointed as the British consul in Damascus, an ideal post for someone with Burton's knowledge of the region and customs.
 According to Ed Rice, "England wanted to know what was going on in the Levant," another chapter in The Great Game.
-Yet, the Turkish governor Mohammed Rashid 'Ali Pasha, feared anti-Turkish activities, and was opposed to Burton's assignment.
+Yet, the Turkish governor Mohammed Rashid 'Ali Pasha feared anti-Turkish activities, and was opposed to Burton's assignment.

 In Damascus, Burton made friends with Abdelkader al-Jazairi, while Isabel befriended Jane Digby, calling her "my most intimate friend."
-Burton also met with Charles F. Tyrwhitt-Drake and Edward Henry Palmer, collaborating with Drake in writing Unexplored Syria (1872).

-However, the area was in some turmoil at the time with considerable tensions between the Christian, Jewish and Muslim populations.
+Burton also met Charles F. Tyrwhitt-Drake and Edward Henry Palmer, collaborating with Drake in writing Unexplored Syria (1872).
+However, the area was in some turmoil at the time, with considerable tensions between the Christian, Jewish and Muslim populations.
 Burton did his best to keep the peace and resolve the situation, but this sometimes led him into trouble.
 On one occasion, he claims to have escaped an attack by hundreds of armed horsemen and camel riders sent by Mohammed Rashid Pasha, the Governor of Syria.
 He wrote, "I have never been so flattered in my life than to think it would take three hundred men to kill me."
 Burton eventually suffered the enmity of the Greek Christian and Jewish communities.
-Then, his involvement with the Sházlis, a group of Muslims Burton called "Secret Christians longing for baptism," which Isabel called "his ruin."
-He was recalled in August 1871, prompting him to telegram Isabel "I am recalled.
+Then, his involvement with the Sházlis, a Sufi Muslim order among whom was a group that Burton called "Secret Christians longing for baptism", which Isabel called "his ruin."
+He was recalled in August 1871, prompting him to send a telegram to Isabel: "I am recalled.
 Pay, pack, and follow at convenience."